 "Certifications have helped me move up from technical engineer back in ’99 to being a managing partner for a company of 28 highly skilled consultants nowadays." —Peter De Tender, an infrastructure architect from Belgium

 “Being able to say that I’m a Microsoft Certified Professional adds to my credibility, to my résumé.
 It’s something that persists beyond each individual job… I still have that certification that I carry with me, it’s not bound to my company.” —Matt McDermott, a consultant and trainer from Austin, Texas

 “We’re always judged by our peers in our industry.
 [Microsoft Certification] is a great way to show legitimate competency in your skill set, and to prove to other people that you have what it takes to do the work.” —James Cradit, client systems engineering manager from Portland, Oregon

 "Certification has the ability to completely change one's career and also change one's life.
 Back in 1999, I was basically a burger flipper.
 I went off and decided to study my MCSE, got my MCSE, got into the IT industry and haven't looked back since." —Andy McMurray, IT pro evangelical from Australia

 Take your career to a new level

 Here’s what they have to say about the opportunities that certifications have made possible.

 "The job market today is insane: I get job offers every day.
 It's a great market for developers.
-It's even better if you have your certification because that gives you that one little edge you have against somebody that doesn't if you're going for the same job." —Teresa Berger, a developer from Texas
+It's even better if you have your certification because that gives you that one little edge you have against somebody that doesn't if you're going for the same job." —Teresa Burger, a developer from Texas

 "Certification changed my life… It seems to have taken my career to a whole new level.
 They do a good job of making it relevant and going across the board with various skills needed to perform your job." —Jim Finder, senior systems engineer from Florida